Lies about knifefighting – by Marc MacYoung (part 1)

 they always seem to focus on the one that requires them

 to engage in a knife fight.
 The truth is, it is incredibly difficult to “corner” someone

 who is determined to leave.

 Basically because he will use your face as traction

 or squirt through the smallest of holes.

-However, if the person’s desire not to engage in physical violence
+However, if the person’s desire to engage in physical violence

 is stronger than his desire to leave, it is very easy to corner someone.